AshJacobve/AshJacobve/README.md

 - 👋 Hi, I’m @AshJacobve
 - 👀 I’m interested in gaming and music
-- 🌱 I’m currently learning coding
+- 🌱 I’m currently learning Front-end
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking for an internship or any collaborative work
-- 📫 How to reach me: ismeashjacob@gmail.com
+- 📫 How to reach me: vazhayilashwin@gmail.com

 <!---
 AshJacobve/AshJacobve is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.